This article originally appeared on VICE UK.

 2. If you're doing drugs in the bathroom, be fucking quick about it.
 Don’t sit in the bathtub with the door locked, talking about how high you are, when people legitimately need to pee.

 5. Don’t vomit in the bathtub.

 6. Vomiting at parties, a quick guide: do not, don’t do it, don’t.

 7. Don’t vomit in someone’s house plant (for some reason drunk people think it’s extremely subtle to vomit in a house plant).

 8. Don’t vomit out of a window, either; that never goes as well as you think it’s going to go.

-9. I mean, we should probably loop back round to shitting: don’t shit in a toilet, as mentioned, but don’t shit anywhere that isn’t a toilet either.
+9. I mean, we should probably loop back around to shitting: don’t shit in the bathroom, as mentioned, but don’t shit anywhere that isn’t the bathroom either.
 One nameless VICE staffer reports that someone just shat, like, in a corner at one of his parties once.
 Just like, against and down a wall.
 Don’t do that.
-Like: why would you shit down a wall?
+Like: Why would you shit down a wall?
 I’m looking for a motive.
-And: how drunk have you got that you’ve shat down a wall?
+And: How drunk have you got that you’ve shat down a wall?
 Not next to a wall: down a wall.
 At a party.
 While other people were there.
 How?
 How?
 How?

 11. Don’t invite your drug dealer in, either.
 I know you’re half-high and just trying to be nice, but it’s a really dark vibe, sorry.
 It’s just always a guy in a really long trench coat sitting in a corner fully smoking, even though everyone knows the rule is to go outside to smoke.